Precious-Metals-Manager/precious-metals-manager-landing-page/_other-features/metal-crypto-rolling-correlation.md

 Correlation data helps you:

-* Understand if gold and BTC prices tend to move together.
+* Understand if your selected metal and asset tend to move together.
-* Evaluate diversification—low correlation might reduce portfolio risk.
+* Evaluate diversification — low correlation might reduce portfolio risk.
-* Spot changing dynamics in the relationship between traditional and digital assets.
+* Spot changing dynamics in the relationship between metals and other markets.

 ---